Many Americans are familiar with the concept of smoking marijuana, but can you count all the ways to consume marijuana?

 Oral ingestion may involve eating food that contains cannabis or taking tablets or capsules containing these specific compounds.
 You can also ingest marijuana by means of an oil-filled applicator, like an RSO syringe.
 Applicators can either be inserted directly into the mouth or added to food.

 Infused cannabis products are lotions, pain relief balms, and oils infused with decarboxylated cannabis.
 Patients who have sore muscles or suffer from arthritis may apply these products to the skin for relief from muscle pain or inflammation.

 Because of their dynamic healing capacity and lack of psychoactive effects, cannabis topicals are the go-to Remedy for those seeking the benefits of cannabis without the “high.”

 In recent years, CBD oil without THC has become a common remedy for a broad spectrum of medical conditions and symptoms.
 CBD oil is widely available, and it comes in many different forms.
 Tinctures, as concentrated infusions, are potent and fast-acting.
 These as well applicators can be taken by placing a couple of drops on the tongue or with food.

 Balms and lotions are another popular choice, especially for those who have symptoms such as muscular aches and pains and stress.
 These infused products start to work shortly after contact with the skin.

-How to Use Marijuana or Your Favorite Remedies
+Different Ways to Consume Marijuana or Your Favorite Remedies

-Most people are familiar with the consumption method of smoking marijuana.
+Most people know about smoking marijuana.
 However, as we made clear here, there are actually multiple ways you can consume marijuana.
-The range of cannabis-based products is becoming increasingly diverse, and there are all kinds of ways you can enjoy the benefits offered by the marijuana plant both for recreational and medical purposes.
+The range of cannabis-based products is becoming increasingly diverse.
+You can enjoy the benefits offered by the marijuana in all kinds of ways.
+You can use the plant for both recreational and medical purposes.

-How you best use your Remedy is up to you.
-You may find that some options are more suitable than others based on your individual needs and preferences.
+How you Remedy is up to you.
+You may find some options are more suitable than others based on your individual needs and preferences.
 Discover the right Remedy for you.